mattyoung101/slingshot/docs/impl_details.md

 Graaf library.

 The import locator (`import_locator.cpp/.h`) analyses the CST of a SV document to figure out both what symbols the document exports, and what symbols is required.
+Certain symbols in the document may not be clear just by parsing the CST if they are actually required imported symbols, or if they are local to the document and not imported at all.
+For this reason, we also store so-called "maybe-required" symbols, which will be kept until at least indexing is complete.

 Then, the document graph (`document_graph.cpp/.h`) builds a DAG using the Graaf library.
 The graph is modelled
 as: